Synaptic724/ThreadFactory/README.md

 Here's how ThreadFactory elevates your concurrency game:

 * 🔒 **Sync Types: Atomic & Immutable-like Control**
     Experience effortless thread-safe manipulation of fundamental data types.
 Our `SyncInt`, `SyncBool`, `SyncString`, and more, act as atomic wrappers, guaranteeing data integrity without complex locking rituals.
+These types are also now reference types and are no longer treated like simple values (Use them cautiously).

 * 🤝 **Concurrent Collections: High-Performance Shared Data Structures** Transform your shared data management.
 Access and modify dictionaries, lists, sets, queues, stacks, and buffers with confidence, knowing they are built for high-load, concurrent environments. **🔥 Say goodbye to data corruption!**